Praiz001/Praiz001/README.md

 ## Hi, I am Praise. 👋
-I am a junior frontend developer.
+I am a frontend developer.
 Some technologies I enjoy working with for now includes: HTML, CSS, JAVASCRIPT & REACT.
 I'm strongly commited to growth hence I keep learning to be better than yesterday. 🌱
 I’m looking to collaborate on frontend projects. 💞️

 ## You can reach me via 📫
-* Email: praizbrave@yahoo.com
 * LinkedIn: http://linkedin.com/in/oshilim-praise-kelechi-4039aa10a
 * Instagram: https://www.instagram.com/boy_praiz/